tiberiuichim/presentations/volto-slate-advanced/slides.md

 nothing like that is defined in any of the slatejs packages.

 With volto-slate we're trying to build a superset of an HTML-compatible richtext editor.
 Why HTML compatible?
-Being so ubiquitous, you will find libraries and tools to handle it, and external systems (indexing, etc) are usually equiped to deal with it.
+Even if it's complex and we'd rather deal with semantically marked up elements, being so ubiquitous, interoperability will never be a problem.
+You will find libraries and tools to handle it, and external systems (indexing, etc) are usually equiped to deal with it.

 ## A look at slate internal trees